whalebone/wb-docs/en/local_resolver.rst

   * 4 GB RAM
   * 40 GB HDD (at least 30 GB in /var partition)

+.. warning:: In case the resolver is installed on vSphere you will have to `disable the balloon driver<https://kb.vmware.com/s/article/1002586>`_ to avoid memory issues.

 * **Network setup requirements** (local resolver needs the following ports opened):

   * ``TCP+UDP/53`` into the internet destinations if responsible for the resolution